Skip to main content

 1. What is a Service Animal?Service Animal | What is a service animal?

-Service animals are service dogs trained to perform specific work or task for people with disabilities.
+Service animals are service dogs trained to perform specific work or tasks for people with disabilities.
 In some cases, miniature horses also serve the same purpose.
 If you have seen a dog leading a blind man, then you must have seen a service animal.
+A service dog is trained to do work or perform tasks, specific task for an individual with a disability

 What is the Purpose of a Service Animal?

 The purpose of service animals is to support persons with a disability.
 These animals are specially trained to support disabled persons.
-They are also know as assistance animals.
-Some of the purpose of assistance animals are;
+They are also known as assistance animals.
+Some of the purposes of assistance animals are;

 • They guide visually impaired people.
 An example is a service dog